Empowering Futures, Restoring Dignity

 Jemo House

-Jemo House, located in western Kenya, provides a nurturing home for orphaned and abandoned children.
+Jemo House, provides a nurturing home for 35 children in Western Kenya.
 We believe in holistic care, prioritizing community and family structure alongside essential resources like food, shelter, and education.
 Our commitment extends beyond childhood, with ongoing mentorship to empower our children to become financially independent adults, able to build strong communities.

 “The test of our progress is not whether we add more to the abundance of those who have much; it is whether we provide enough for those who have too little.”